What Is This Stamp Worth?

 So here’s the good news.
 There are companies whose main business is tracking the values of stamps.
 They publish what they’ve found in glossy paper catalogs each year.
 One of the most well-known of these companies is Scott.

 If you want a handy reference guide for virtually all U.S. stamps by your side, you can’t go wrong with the Scott Specialized Catalog of United States Stamps and Covers.
 (Covers are envelopes with the cancelled stamps still on them.)
 One place you can find such a catalog is at Amazon.
-Recent catalogs retail for $99.00, but you can usually find them for a more reasonable price online.
+Recent catalogs retail for around $99.00, but you can usually find them for a more reasonable price online.

 And if I may make a suggestion…